swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions_workflow.md

 - Review responses from the [Call for Community Discussions Facilitators](https://forms.gle/nDgJWUdpaH4gYP9c9) form.
   - The [Call for Community Discussions Facilitators](https://forms.gle/nDgJWUdpaH4gYP9c9) form includes an integration which, when a form response is received, an e-mail is sent to The Carpentries Discussion Session Coordinator who should then open the attachment and review its contents.
 - Add potential Community Discussions to [the Etherpad](https://pad.carpentries.org/community-discussions).
-- If the Community Discussions Facilitator proposed a day/time for the community discussion they'll be hosting, add that day/time to [the Etherpad](https://pad.carpentries.org/community-discussions) as TBD in this format:
+- If the Community Discussions Facilitator proposed a day/time for the community discussion they will be hosting, add that day/time to [the Etherpad](https://pad.carpentries.org/community-discussions) as TBD in this format:
 ```
 Themed Discussion Sessions/#CarpentriesConversation
 DAY OF WEEK, MONTH DAY TIME
 TIME UTC
 Click here for your time zone:
 Topic:
 Description
 Host (name & email):
 Host questionnaire to be completed at the end of call: https://goo.gl/forms/iXkMQABmO6HROfCy1
 Co-host/notetaker (name & email):
 Attending (Name/Affiliation/Twitter):
   Sharing an upcoming or past workshop?
 Please add the link to your workshop website along with your name.
   Attending as part of the instructor checkout requirement?
 Please add your e-mail address and checkout along with your name.
     1.
     2.
     3.
 Attendee questionnaire to be completed at the end of call: https://goo.gl/forms/uCeESfUUWsX5dpPu2
 ```

 - Add potential Community Discussion to [the community calendar](https://carpentries.org/community/#community-events)